Recovery Worker - Coalville

 ✨Tip Number 1

 Familiarise yourself with Turning Point's values and mission.
-Understanding their commitment to supporting individuals on their recovery journey will help you align your own experiences and motivations with what they are looking for in a Recovery Worker.
+Understanding their commitment to supporting individuals on their recovery journey will help you align your approach and demonstrate your passion during the interview.

 ✨Tip Number 2

-Network with professionals in the health and social care sector, especially those who work with substance use services.
-Engaging with others in the field can provide insights into the role and may even lead to referrals or recommendations.
+Network with professionals in the health and social care sector, especially those who have experience in substance use support.
+Engaging with others in the field can provide valuable insights and may even lead to referrals or recommendations.

 ✨Tip Number 3